dmlisa200/log-analysis/README.md

 <h2>DIRECTIONS TO START PROGRAM:</h2>

-cd to the vagrant file, this is where the python file should be<br>
+cd to the vagrant file, this is where the python file needs to be<br>
 `vagrant up` - starts vagrant<br>
 `vagrant ssh`  - log into vagrant<br>
 `cd /vagrant`  - so you are in the vagrant file<br>